josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/android/android_library.md

 - Add the maven dependency for the Godot Android library

-If using gradle, add the following to the dependency section of the app's gradle build file.
-Make sure to update <version> to the latest version of the Godot Android library:
+If using `gradle`, add the following to the `dependency` section of the app's gradle build file.
+Make sure to update `<version>` to the latest version of the Godot Android library:

 implementation("org.godotengine:godot:<version>")

-- If using gradle, add the following to the dependency section of the app's gradle build file.
-Make sure to update <version> to the latest version of the Godot Android library:
+- If using `gradle`, add the following to the `dependency` section of the app's gradle build file.
+Make sure to update `<version>` to the latest version of the Godot Android library:

-- If using gradle, include the following aaptOptions configuration under the android > defaultConfig section of the app's gradle build file.
-Doing so allows gradle to include Godot's hidden directories when building the app binary.
+- If using `gradle`, include the following `aaptOptions` configuration under the `android > defaultConfig` section of the app's gradle build file.
+Doing so allows `gradle` to include Godot's hidden directories when building the app binary.

 If your build system does not support including hidden directories, you can configure the Godot project to not use hidden directories by deselecting